gabriel-mercier/Cathedral-RL-CL/README.md

 ```

 #### Execution
-Open the associated Jupyter Notebook, adjust the hyperparameters in the designated cell, and then start the training.
+Open the **DQN.ipynb** Jupyter Notebook, adjust the hyperparameters in the designated cell, and then start the training.
+We can also compute plots and metrics in the notebook.

 ### PPO